 Although only recently graduated from the University of Richmond with a BA in Geography and Environmental Studies, Dillon is already accomplished in his field of Geography and Geospatial Analysis.
 He has been an AmeriCorps Volunteer and his internship with the US Agency for International Development took him to Lima, Peru, where he assisted local environmental and property rights efforts in the Andean Amazon.
 Using his skills in geospatial analysis and mapping, he also led an online-mapping pilot program for USAID’s GeoCenter in Washington, DC.

 Dillon served as a Bonner Scholar at the Bonner Center for Civic Engagement, where he studied demography and urban planning in the City of Richmond, Virginia.
 Dillon has also taught urban planning courses at the Osher Institute of the School for Professional and Continuing Studies at the University of Richmond.

-He is currently enrolled in the inaugural class of the newly formed graduate program at Pratt Institute – Urban Placemaking and Management, focused on the study and design of public spaces.
+He is a graduate of the inaugural class in Urban Placemaking and Management at Pratt Institute, focused on the study and design of public spaces.
 This program is headed by David Burney.